 For-Each Loops

-For-Each loops are different from the other loops I mentioned in Loops, as they are specifically designed for traversing an array (accessing every element in an array).
+For-Each loops are different from the other loops I mentioned in Loops, as they are specifically designed for traversing an array (accessing every element).

 Let's say this was an array that you wanted to traverse through.